top of page

 1/4 cup drained capers

-4 (6-oz) sea bass or other firm white fish fillets
+4 (6 oz) skin-on Chilean sea bass fillets (or other firm white fish)

 Preparation

-1. Heat oil in a large skillet over medium heat.
-Add onion and cook until tender, about 6 minutes.
-Stir in garlic and cook until fragrant, about 30 seconds.
-Add tomatoes and cook until beginning to soften, about 2 minutes.
-Stir in wine, olives, capers, and crushed red pepper.
+1. Heat the olive oil in a large skillet over medium heat.
+Add the onion and cook, stirring occasionally, until completely softened, about 6 minutes.
+Add the garlic and cook, stirring constantly, until fragrant, about 30 seconds.
+Add the tomatoes and cook until just beginning to soften, about 2 minutes.
+Stir in the wine, olives, capers, and red pepper flakes.
 Bring to a simmer.

-3. Add butter to sauce in skillet.
-Increase heat to medium and simmer until sauce reduces to desired consistency, about 10 minutes.
-Stir in cilantro and serve over fish.
+3. Add the butter to the sauce in the skillet.
+Increase heat to medium and simmer, stirring occasionally, until the sauce has reduced to a loose, spoonable consistency, about 10 minutes.
+Stir in the cilantro.
+Spoon the sauce generously over the fish and serve immediately.

 Comments